Censorship of the Bible: England: Lollardy

 New published translations of liturgical readings and preaching texts (psalms, pericopes from the Gospels and Epistles) were now bound to an examination by church authorities, though not banned as such.
 Previously and elsewhere, university theologians had an implied authority to make and publish such translations; in any case, bishops usually delegated review to the universities.
 Individuals like William Butler wanted to go even further and also limit Bible translations to the Latin language alone.
 (Note: Arundel allegedly condemned Wycliffe as "that pestilent wretch of damnable memory, yea, the forerunner and disciple of anti-christ who, as the complement of his wickedness, invented a new translation of the Scriptures into his mother-tongue.")

 However, modern academics such as Henry Ansgar Kelly, in part following Thomas More, interpret Arundel's Constitution as attributing the orthodox translations to exist by Wycliffe's time and so not restricting or banning them.
 However, even if this is correct, over the course of the fifteenth century, as the connection of even orthodox translations with Lollardy increased in the public mind, the production of new manuscripts and the use of translations waned.

-At the ecumenical Council of Constance in 1415, Wycliffe was ultimately proclaimed a heretic; with his body to be removed from a church burial place.
+At the ecumenical Council of Constance in 1415, Wycliffe was ultimately proclaimed a heretic; his body was removed from a church burial place.
 (Note: In 1428 his bones were burned and scattered into the local river.
 This may have been to prevent the development of a saint or relic cult around Wycliff: some local Lollards believed a miraculous spring had sprung where his bones were buried.)
-However, the Bible or vernacular translation are not mentioned in the list of Wycliffe's 45 heretical positions by the council, nor are they mentioned in the censorship of "the books called by him Dialogus and Trialogus and many other treatises, works and pamphlets."
+However, the Bible or vernacular translation is not mentioned in the list of Wycliffe's 45 heretical positions by the council, nor are they mentioned in the censorship of "the books called by him Dialogus and Trialogus and many other treatises, works and pamphlets."

 The so-called Wycliffite translations of the Bible have survived to the present day in over 250 manuscripts, usually as selections of books, many without unorthodox added Lollard material.
 (Note: "It has, moreover, been demonstrated that changes to the layout, such as the removal of Wycliffite paratextual material (the Great Prologue and marginal glosses particularly), the addition of the old testament readings from the Mass to new testament manuscripts, and a table of contents facilitating the retrieval of the liturgical readings made the copies also acceptable to an orthodox—both clerical and lay—readership."
 See Francois op. cit.)

 The early English printing industry was impeded in pre-Reformation England, compared to the rest of Europe where vernacular Bible production formed a significant part.

 Wycliffe's Bible was not printed until 1731, when Wycliffe was historically conceived as the forefather of the English Reformation.